gger-max/grievance-module/README.md

 - [ ] Set `ODOO_TOKEN` environment variable for status API
 - [ ] Configure `ODOO_ALLOWED_IPS` for IP whitelisting
 - [ ] Set `OPENAI_API_KEY` for LLM categorization feature
+- [ ] Configure SMTP settings for email notifications (or use MailHog for testing)
 - [ ] Set `DATABASE_URL` to production PostgreSQL
 - [ ] Enable HTTPS/TLS for all services
 - [ ] Configure backup strategy for PostgreSQL and MinIO
 - [ ] Set up monitoring and logging
+- [ ] Update Typebot configuration with production URLs

 See full docs for detailed production configuration and security guidelines.